PiranhaCMS/piranha.core/README.md

 This is a **complete rewrite** of Piranha CMS for `.NET Core`.
-The goal of this rewrite is to create a version capable of targeting multiple platforms & frameworks with minimal depenencies, but still provide a flexible & high performance CMS library.
+The goal of this rewrite is to create a version capable of targeting multiple platforms & frameworks with minimal dependencies, but still provide a flexible & high performance CMS library.

 Piranha is currently built for `.NET 5` and uses in its simplest form the following awesome packages: